Summer Orientation - June 21

 Beginning in the 2013-14 academic year, Capital will no longer require students to purchase insurance, and will no longer offer third-party health insurance through the University. » Learn more in a letter from the Directory of University Counseling and Health Services.

 Layout table for columns.

-Please help us to improve our services in the future by completing our online satisfaction survey.
+Help us to improve by completing our online satisfaction survey.

 Your participation is voluntary, responses will remain confidential, and will only be reported in aggregate form for research purposes.

 Students age 18 and older have a legal right to receive confidential services at the Center for Health and Wellness.
 Therefore, students must sign a Release of Confidential Information form if they would like anybody outside of the CHW (including their parents) to receive information about their health care (with exception for a health emergency).
-The CHW complies with the Family Education Rights & Privacy Act (FERPA).
+We comply with the Family Education Rights & Privacy Act (FERPA).

 Students age 17 and younger cannot receive medical or counseling services unless their parent/legal guardian signs a Consent to Treatment form.

-If you would like copies of the Release of Confidential Information or Consent to Treatment sent or faxed to you, please contact the CHW.
+If you would like copies of the Release of Confidential Information or Consent to Treatment sent or faxed to you, please contact us.